 Financial Security

 Imagine for a moment if someone gained access to your bank account or the financial information of your business customers.
 It’s a scary thought and one that can quickly become reality without proper internet security.
-Cybersecurity protects banking information and other data thieves can use to steal money or commit financial fraud.
+Cybersecurity protects banking information and other data that thieves can use to steal money or commit financial fraud.

 Family Safety

-Most modems include parental controls, which can improve your family’s internet security when used correctly.
+Parents need to consider who—and what—their children will run into online.
+Most modems include parental controls that can enhance your family’s internet security when used correctly.
 Knowing how to access and change parental internet settings gives you more control over what your children can or cannot see online.

 Uninterrupted Online Experience

-Tips for Securing Your Internet Connection
+How to Secure Your Internet Connection

 How do you secure your internet connection?
 The following tips help you work and play online.
+Don’t assume location will protect you from cyber threats: urban and rural internet connections are equally vulnerable.

 Use Strong and Unique Passwords